modernben/forge-docs/1.0/servers/management.md

 :::tip Paid Accounts Only
 You may only transfer servers to a paid account that has not met its server number limits.
 :::

+## Server Logs

+Forge provides the ability to view server log files from within the dashboard.
+You should select a log file from the **View Log** dropdown.

+For performance reasons, Forge will only return the last 500 lines from a file.
+The log file path will be shown in both the dropdown and at the bottom of the log output.